.

 So you’ve been picked to lead the project.
 Now what?
 What are the initial first steps to take?

-It doesn’t matter if your lab is installing its first lab information system, converting to a new medical LIS, or upgrading from a legacy LIS software, the first step should be to form a Laboratory Information System Selection Committee.
+Whether your lab is installing its first lab information system, converting to a new medical LIS, or upgrading from a legacy LIS software, the first step should be to form a committee.

 Learn More: How to Set Up a Committee to Select a Laboratory Information System